-Poverty and Social Mobility in Houston
+Poverty and Economic Mobility in Houston

 Too many Houston-area families are stuck in the cycle of intergenerational poverty, preventing economic mobility

-Despite a slight decline in poverty rates over the last decade, one million households in Houston’s three-county region struggle to afford basic necessities.
+Despite a slight decline in poverty rates over the last decade, over one million households in Houston’s three-county region struggle to afford basic necessities.

 Poverty has devastating consequences for individuals and families, entire communities, and our collective future.
 People who live in communities with high concentrations of poverty are at higher risk for cognitive1 2 and mental/ behavioral health challenges,3 chronic disease,4 higher mortality,5 and lower life expectancy.6 7 Children that grow up in poverty have higher prevalence of developmental delays,8 9 toxic stress,10 and chronic illness;11 they are also more likely to leave high school without a diploma,12 have fewer job prospects,13 or interact with the criminal system.14 Individuals who experience poverty as a child are more likely to experience poverty into adulthood, which contributes to intergenerational cycles of poverty.15 Intergenerational poverty not only prevents many from achieving their full potential, but also it holds back our collective society because we can’t benefit from the full talents and participation of our region’s most valuable asset — our people.